 You should not make direct contact with the media or respond to media enquiries unless it has been agreed in advance that they should do so.
-All media enquiries should be directed to the Head of Communications.
+All media enquiries must be directed to the Communications Manager.

-8. Concerns about Improper Conduct and Whistleblowing
+9. Concerns about Improper Conduct and Whistleblowing